What is broccoli?

 * Fighting aging- Free radicals can cause damage to your skin and because broccoli has vitamin C, it fights the free radicals with it’s antioxidant properties.
 You can reduce the appearance of unwanted lines by vitamin C eliminating the free radicals and thereby preventing aging of your skin.
 Another important ingredient of broccoli is bet carotene.
 You may have heard about this in carrots.
 Well, between beta carotene, vitamin E and vitamin B, your skin can result in a natural “glow” and your skin staying young.

 * Sunscreen- You’re always told to not forget your sunscreen and that’s important.
 You don’t want dried up old skin, or skin cancer, do you?
 Now sunscreen will absorb UV rays from penetrating your skin.
 That’s fine but you can get a broccoli extract and apply it topically, and it gets absorbed directly into the cells of your skin and produces a group of enzymes that help protect from exposure to UV.
 This can be a better choice than conventional sunscreens.
-Give broccoli
+Give broccoli a shot!

 * Hair growth- If you want to promote the growth of your hair, look no further.
 Broccoli can help to stimulate the growth with the help of calcium, vitamin A, and vitamin C. Your hair follicles are strengthened by the calcium.
 Sebum, which is a secretion that is in essence a natural conditioner and moisturizer for your hair and scalp, is stimulated by vitamin C and vitamin A. Broccoli for hair growth has my vote for sure.